HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

     ![](../../assets/HCL_SearchV2_Authoring_Header_Button.png "Reopen SearchV2 Authoring dialog")

-10. Hover over a result item row and click on the overflow menu icon or icon with triple dots.
+10. **To See more actions for the Item**: Hover over a result item row and click on the overflow menu icon or icon with triple dots.

     ![](../../assets/HCL_SearchV2_Authoring_menu_icon_triple_dot.png "Click on Overflow Menu icon after hovering on result item to open basic actions for result item")

-11. Click on Read option to open the item in the same tab under Read mode.
+11. **To Open an Item**: Click on Read option to open the item in the same tab under Read mode.

     ![](../../assets/HCL_SearchV2_Authoring_read.png "Click on Read option to open the item in the same tab under Read mode")